anas-ambalavan/Committee-Management-System/README.md

 ### A Simple PHP application

-1.Download or Clone this Repo
+1. Download or Clone this Repo.

-2.Put the folder in
+2. Put the folder in
- `Xampp/htdocs`
+ `Xampp/htdocs`.

-3.Create a Database
+3. Create a Database
-  name:`campuswing`
+  name:`campuswing`.

-4.Select the Database `campuswing` and import `campuswing.sql` file
+4. Select the Database `campuswing` and import `campuswing.sql` file.

-5.Start the server and Run the application
+5. Start the server and Run the application.